 Perhaps our present population dates from this possible later stocking with crucians.
 This of course doesn't preclude the 500-year theory but complements it.

 Anyway, it is gratifying that so much good will exists towards this lovely fish and that so much expertise and energy are available to ensure its welfare.

 You can now find the list of crucian waters here.
 Please remember that inclusion of a fishery is no guarantee that the crucian fishing will be worthwhile, just that there are or are said to be crucians on site.
 You will need to make further enquiries before fishing there.

 We intend to update the list monthly and to add information whenever we can.

 "The Crucian Study Group" has been re-named "The National Crucian Conservation Project" and the next meeting takes place on 28th May at Reading during the morning of the Angling Trust Conference.
 The steering committee will join the full conference after lunch and two of us will give short presentations, Carl Sayer on the Norfolk crucian conservation project and me on managing crucian fisheries.

 The plan is also to launch our draft on-line list of crucian waters in the UK.
 This has come about thanks to Chris Turnbull forming "The Association of Crucian Anglers" on Facebook.
-There has been an enthusiastic response and the complete list will be published on this website, regularly up-dated.
+There has been an enthusiastic response and the complete list is be published on this website, and will be regularly up-dated.

 Please note, though, that the information on that list will have come from many sources and we cannot guarantee its accuracy.